javascript-sg/javascript-sg.github.io/_posts/2016-09-04-thoughts-on-aws-lambda.markdown

 layout: post
 tags: [amazon, aws, s3, lambda, api, microservice]
 ---
-Amazon Web Services has a product called Lambda.
+Amazon Web Services has a product called Lambda that I had the opportunity to test out in a Hackathon.
 It made me rethink what micro-services is about.

 The idea isn't a new one, you send your source code up to AWS and it prepares it onto a server and exposes an `index.handler`.
 What this handler does is that it exposes a set of API that you can call using REST.